StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

     Password: secret
     ```

-For security reasons, it is strongly advised to change the default password after logging in.
+For security reasons, it's strongly advised to change the default password after logging in.

 ---